sashatanase/Resume-2026/README.md

 I’m Sasha Tanase Luca, a product leader who works at the intersection of discovery, research, and complex web3 systems (Ethereum and Bitcoin).
 I focus on finding and strengthening Product-Market Fit by digging deep into real user needs and translating those insights into clear product decisions.
 My work blends qualitative and quantitative research, customer value definition, and practical roadmap shaping.
 I’m at my best when I’m aligning teams around evidence and real data, clarifying what truly matters, and pushing for outcomes that serve both users and stakeholders. **To me, a successful product is one that balances customer needs with business goals, and proves its worth through real adoption.**

+Alongside my product work, I’m an active public speaker at major web3 conferences such as Devcon and EthCC, where I share practical perspectives on product development, user research, UX, trust, and developer experience in decentralized systems.

 ### Executive Summary
 Product leader with **7+ years of experience in Web3**, specializing in discovery-driven roadmapping, PMF validation, and cross-functional execution.
 Skilled at translating research insights into actionable product strategy, shaping roadmaps, and aligning stakeholders to deliver products users love.
 Experienced in Ethereum, Bitcoin, and DeFi products, with a track record of identifying high-fit user segments and driving measurable adoption.